Claiming Unemployment Benefits in Arizona

 LOOKING FOR ADDITIONAL INFORMATION?

-To claim unemployment benefits, you must file for unemployment in Arizona.
+To claim unemployment benefits, you must learn how to file for unemployment in Arizona.
 Claiming benefits for unemployment will allow you to receive four percent of your former monthly salary on a weekly basis while you search for new employment.

 - Applying for Federal Unemployment Benefits in Arizona